Last Updated on

 The Easiest Pasta Lunch – Pasta Arrabbiata:

 I was sent some pasta from Cook Italian and wanted to see how good it was.
 In my view, the best way to test the quality of ingredients is to use them to make something very simple.
 But, the other joy of this recipe is that it forms the basis for so many other easy pasta lunches.
 You can use the base tomato sauce with seafood, leftover meat or with a whole range of fresh vegetables.
 If you don’t like ‘spicy’ then you can leave out the chilli altogether and substitute fresh basil.
-And, the sauce freezes very well – if you just want enough for a single portion of pasta I suggest freezing a batch in an ice-cube tray, a trick I use for my homemade pesto too.
+If you are veggie, obvious use a veggie cheese of your choice if you find it necessary.
+The sauce freezes very well – if you just want enough for a single portion of pasta I suggest freezing a batch in an ice-cube tray, a trick I use for my homemade pesto too.

 - 1-2 shallots finely chopped